msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/readme.md

             - Develop Message-Based Solutions
                 - Implement solutions that use Azure Service Bus
                 - Implement solutions that use Azure Queue Storage Queues
+- Exam Pointers
+    - Review Azure App Service
+        - capability of each tier
+        - order of steps to create and deploy application
+            - App service plan must be created before we can create an application
+        - deployment slots and slot swapping
+            - when to use auto swap and not
+            - initialization steps when doing auto swap
+        - Configure scaling and tiers
+        - which use cases require isolated tier
+        - process of deploying containers
+        - Accessing logs(Historical and real time)
+        - Review CLI commands
+        - ASE(Azure App Service Environment)
+        - Custom warm up for deployment slots
+            - proper warm up happens before slot deployment before getting into prod
+    - Review Azure functions
+        - configuration of I/O bindings
+        - Integrations with other services
+        - Durable functions uses cases best fit scenarios
+        - function metrics and logging info
+- Note: Azure Kubernetes Service(AKS) is out of scope for this certification exam, Also VM(IaaS)